renyl/playa/README.markdown

 ## Play, pause, and stop with multiple Playas

-pushing play in one playa starts playing whatever the current track in that player.
+pushing play in one Playa starts playing whatever the current track in that player.

 pushing play in another player after a player has started